 Withdrawal from the Swaps Process

-- All F1s will be notified swaps process including the application window and deadline for applying.
+- All F1s will be notified of the swaps process including the application window and deadline for applying.

-- An F2 rotation swap will only be approved if it provides the trainee with a balanced overall Foundation Programme in conjunction with their F1 rotation.
+- An F2 rotation swap will only be approved if it provides the foundation doctor with a balanced overall Foundation Programme in conjunction with their F1 rotation.

-- The Foundation School will notify trainees of the outcome of their application.
+- The Foundation School will notify foundation doctors of the outcome of their application.

 - The Foundation School will notify Trusts of any change to their expected F2 intake resulting from the swaps process.